-The Shrine of Our Lady at Walsingham was established in 1061 when, according to the text of the Pynson Ballad (c 1485), Richeldis de Faverches prayed that she might undertake some special work in honour of Our Lady:
+The Shrine of Our Lady at Walsingham was established around 1061 when, according to the text of the Pynson Ballad [c 1485], Richeldis de Faverches prayed that she might undertake some special work in honour of Our Lady:

 This Holy House was built and a religious community took charge of the foundation.
-Although we have very little historical material from this period, we know that with papal approval the Augustinian Canons built a Priory (c 1150).
+Although we have very little historical material from this period, we know that with papal approval the Augustinian Canons built a Priory [c 1150].
 Walsingham became one of the greatest Shrines in Medieval Christendom.

 Walsingham is therefore a great Marian Shrine of the Incarnation, a place of pilgrimage for all who would rejoice with Mary at the great joy of the Annunciation.
 Pilgrims come to Walsingham, like Mary, to conceive Our Lord in their hearts, that they may bring Him forth into the world, rejoicing with His Mother.
 Many find help in their need at our ancient Shrine, where we rejoice with the Mother of God in the truth that: